Dévastation-class ironclad: Design

+De Bussy originally intended to arm the new ship with four 320 mm guns and two 274 mm guns, the former in a central casemate and the latter in open barbettes above the casemate.
 The Conseil des travaux (Board of Construction) examined his initial proposal on 16 March 1875, and made several requests for changes.
 These included changes to the arrangement of some of the guns, an extension of the armor deck for the entire length of the ship, and the addition of a second propeller.
 De Bussy submitted his revised design on 4 January 1876; he had been forced to reduce the thickness of the belt armor from 400 mm to 380 mm to offset the weight of the longer armor deck.

 The naval minister, Léon Martin Fourichon, approved the design on 11 May, and authorized the construction of two ships, Dévastation and Foudroyant, which was subsequently renamed Courbet in 1885, which were the largest central battery ships ever built by any navy.
-The navy continued to make changes to the design; the 320 mm guns were replaced with 340 mm weapons, and two more 274.4 mm guns were added as chase weapons.
+The navy continued to make changes to the design; the 320 mm guns were replaced with 340 mm weapons, and two more 274 mm guns were added as chase weapons.
 They are sometimes called the Courbet class, as she had begun construction first, though Dévastation was launched and completed earlier.